ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/neural_network/uz_nn.rst

 The weights have to be a ``.csv`` with the separator set to ``comma``.
 Furthermore, for the weights, the first :math:`n` elements correspond to the first row of weights with :math:`n` representing the number of neurons in the layer.
 Effectively, each row is attached to the columns one by one.
-See :ref:`matrix_math` for details regarding the transformation of matrix to vector dimensions and :ref:`neural_network` regarding the dimension definition of the network.
+See :ref:`uz_matrix` for details regarding the transformation of matrix to vector dimensions and :ref:`neural_network` regarding the dimension definition of the network.

 .. tip:: Use the declaration and defines shown in the examples and unit tests and adjust them to specific networks.